 The 6 month intensive programme was delivered through an amalgamation of existing online resources, supplemented with bespoke materials created by the university partners.
 Content was divided into three ‘terms’, covering training in data science, cyber security, machine learning, and agile project management, along with workplace readiness skills such as public speaking, clear communication, and effective team-working.
 Additional support was also provided via an online portal and regular catch up sessions.
 Each woman on the cohort was guaranteed an interview with an industry partner for a job or internship opportunity at the end of the programme.
 By the final term, women were also asked to self-select their interest to pursue a role in one of four areas: ‘Developer/Tester’, ‘Data Scientist’, ‘Business Analyst’, and ‘Agile Project Manager’, with the group naturally assuming a roughly equal split across these four areas.

 The course content was interspersed with four residential weekends, one at each partner university.
 This model provided critical 1:1 mentoring, community-building, and inspirational talks from sector role models, assisting the cohort throughout the course and encouraging peer-to-peer support networks to develop.
 Practical sessions included workshops on cybersecurity and the importance of diversity in creating products that are inclusive and reflect society as whole.
 The final residential included a graduation ceremony, where each woman received a certificate to recognise their participation.

-TechUPOnline, our new online learning platform, will launch shortly with a TechUPWomen Taster Course designed to give learners a taster of the technical and confidence building content you can expect to experience as a participant of a TechUPWomen programme.
+TechUPOnline, our new online learning platform, includes our TechUPWomen Taster Course designed to give learners a taste of the technical and confidence building content you can expect to experience as a participant of a TechUPWomen programme.